 You can combine an artistic adventure with a visit to a café by visiting the Reval Café located in the KUMU Art Museum.
 Breakfast, lunch specials, an a la carte menu and a large selection of pastries and cakes are available.

 The Kadriorg Art Museum is the only museum in Estonia focused on early European and Russian art.
-The wonderful and elegant Castle Café is a classic museum cafe located on the basement floor of the Kadriorg Castle, where their wonderful food items are supported by a respectable interior and mesmerising pho-tographs.
-The Castle Café serves coffee and tea as well as pastries and cakes, but also small meals, crêpes and classic desserts.
+The wonderful and elegant Palace Café is a classic museum cafe located on the basement floor of the Kadriorg Palace, where their wonderful food items are supported by a respectable interior and mesmerising pho-tographs.
+The Palace Café serves coffee and tea as well as pastries and cakes, but also small meals, crêpes and classic desserts.

 Located in the Maarjamäe Palace of the Estonian History Museum, this cozy family restaurant offers a menu featuring pastries and coffee or tea, as well as soups, lunch specials, and hearty main courses.